-A ham dinner is special and often the meal of choice at the holidays, but usually you buy so much of it (because the price is right) and now after your amazing dinner, what to do with all that leftover ham?
-This Ham and Bean Soup is a perfect solution because in addition to the Cannellini beans, it’s full of healthy vegetables.
+A ham dinner is special and often the meal of choice at the holidays, but usually you buy too much of it and now after your amazing dinner, what to do with all that leftover ham?

 So let’s make it.

 - Olive oil: For health and flavor